adambiltcliffe/codex/readme.md

-Check stealth abilities vs tower still work correctly when retarget after initial target dies Flyer with stealth/unstoppable abilities doesn't fly over AA units Dancer tokens don't flip if you stop the music while they're polymorphed or copying something
+Check stealth abilities vs tower still work correctly when retarget after initial target dies Flyer with stealth/unstoppable abilities doesn't fly over AA units Dancer tokens don't flip if you stop the music while they're polymorphed or copying something Units which sacrifice as a cost have the ability resolve before triggers (eg. bugblatter)

 # Game features not implemented: